CreefordSanchez/CreefordSanchez/README.md

 ## About me

 Hello!
-My name is Creeford Sanchez and i'm a software developer in winnipeg Manitoba<br>

-I like building creative and responsive software apps and other side projects for fun.
-I'm always motivated in finding new things to learn and trying things out to expand my knowleadge in field of coding.
+My name is Creeford Sanchez, and I am a software developer in Winnipeg, Manitoba.
+I specialize in innovative and responsive software applications, which I enjoy making for people to use!
+I also love diving into side projects for fun, where I can explore new technologies and experiment with various programming techniques.

+I am always driven by a strong desire to learn.
+Whether it's mastering a programming language, exploring a fresh development framework, or staying updated on the latest trends in the tech industry, I'm always finding opportunities to expand my knowledge and grow as a developer. <br>

+I'm really obsessed in finding problem solving and tackling new challenges and I enjoy finding creative solutions that push the boundaries of what's possible in coding. <br>

+If you want to learn more.
+Contact Me!

+-Signing out

 <!--
 **CreefordSanchez/CreefordSanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.